 Would you agree that every language comes with its own culture?
 If so, you’ll probably agree that learning a new language without learning its culture is almost equal to not learning it at all… That being the case, I come with my first review blog post about what I think is the best option for a Spanish course in the dreamy country of Costa Rica.
-Not only does Tico Lingo teach you the language, but they also provide you with a full cultural immersion opportunity for the length of the course.
+Not only does Tico Lingo teach you the language, but they also provide you with full cultural immersion opportunities perfect for slow travel.
 Read on to find out more!

 Disclaimer: Some of the links in this post are affiliate links, meaning that if you click through & make a purchase, I will receive a small commission at no extra cost to you.
 Thank you for your support!

 I started diving into Spanish back in 2020 while unemployed and in lockdown.
 So, naturally, I got very obsessed… I started looking up cultural immersion programs that I could go to once things would open back up, and Tico Lingo came up on the first page of Google!

 From here on out, I will be raving about how awesome this place is.
 Buckle up!

 Technically speaking, everything about the school is an advantage… hahaha!
 But should you need to make the same decision one day, I’ve listed out a few hit points that can help you decide.

 This honestly was the first thing that got my attention (after it being in Costa Rica, of course).
 The school has its own community of local host families that went through a thorough vetting process.
 Once you’ve signed up for the course and the homestay program, they’ll send you a preference quiz so that they can match you with the perfect family.
 All houses are within walking distance of the school, and your Tica parent is obligated to walk you to school on the first day too so you feel like a real local student!

 The pricing is very competitive as well.
 Check them out here.